Tips and Tricks: Using Mini-Games in tabletop RPGs for young kids!

 In this example from a Halloween special, I numbered different areas of the map, and when my kid got to them, I read off what item from the scavenger hunt game was at the number.
 This encouraged more exploration than just getting to the end and left some mystery or opportunity for RP down each corridor as my kid searched for all the Halloween decorations on the list.

-I liked this one because it was great for practicing shapes AND made it easier for kiddo to start practicing tracing letters.
+I liked this one because it was great for practicing shapes AND made it easier for my kid to start practicing tracing letters.

 In the example here, I just had my child practice making the shapes whenever it was time to cast a magic spell.
 If it looked like there was some effort, the spell succeeded.
 You can also do this by having your child trace lines on a picture (like a coloring book), doing connect the dots sheets, or by making shapes with a stencil.